adwasser/StarStruc.jl/README.md

 # StarStruc.jl
 Stellar structure code in Julia

-It's a glass cannon, but the 4 Msun case runs in less than a minute.
+It's a glass cannon, but the 4 Msun case runs on the order of a minute.

 To install from Julia, use
 ```julia